jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-This is because the *Java buildpack* detects Micrometer on the application classpath, which Apach Geode or PCC depends on and pulls in, therefore the *Java buildpack* will enable Spring Boot’s Actuator functionality, which if not declared on your application classpath as well, will lead to the following Exception in a CloudFoudry environment
+This is because the *Java buildpack* detects Micrometer on the application classpath, which Apach [vmware-gemfire-short-name] or PCC depends on and pulls in, therefore the *Java buildpack* will enable Spring Boot’s Actuator functionality, which if not declared on your application classpath as well, will lead to the following Exception in a CloudFoudry environment